beeker1121/mailchimp-go/README.md

 import mailchimp "github.com/beeker1121/mailchimp-go"
 ```

-API resources are separate packages.
-For example, to use the /lists resource, you must import it:
+Import the API resources you wish to use.
+For example, to use the `Lists` resource:

 ```go
 import "github.com/beeker1121/mailchimp-go/lists"